 Dental Tourism: 5 Risks Of Traveling For A Dental Procedure

-When you visit an ADA-certified dentist in the United States, your dental insurance will help you to pay for some or all of the visit.
-Unfortunately, that same coverage is unlikely to extend to out-of-country dentists, unless the visit is an emergency.
-Check with your insurance company before you book the trip, since it might actually be less expensive to have your dental work done by a dentist you trust in the United States than paying out-of-pocket for dental work outside the country.
+Most dental insurance won't cover care outside of the United States unless it's for an emergency.
+Dental tourism could also impact your ability to have follow-up care covered by insurance when you're back home.
+Check with your insurance company before you book the trip.
+You may find it's less expensive to have your dental work done by a dentist you trust in the United States than paying out-of-pocket for dental work outside the country.

-Your dentist keeps a detailed record of your medical and dental history and uses that information to make decisions about your care.
-Whether you're sensitive to certain drugs or instruments, or you've had procedures done in the past, your dental history makes up a complex puzzle that your dentist uses to enhance your care and keep you safe.
-When participating in dental tourism, the dentist you visit may be capable, but definitely lacks the medical history and personal relationship you enjoy with your family dentist.
+Your dental professionals keep detailed records of your medical and dental history, and they use that information to make informed decisions about your care.
+Whether you're sensitive to certain drugs or instruments, or you've had procedures done in the past, your history helps your dental professionals provide the best care possible and keep you safe.
+When taking part in dental tourism, the dentist you visit may be capable but lacks the medical history and personal relationship you have with your family dentist.
 Without that history, you could have a less effective and even dangerous experience.

-At first glance, dental tourism seems like a great idea: who wouldn't want dental procedures on the cheap?
-But that lowered cost might actually cost you in the long run, especially when it comes to a safe and healthy experience.
+Nobody wants to pay more than is necessary for dental care, but some things aren't worth saving a few bucks for when it comes to your health and well-being.
+Paying less might actually end up coming at a cost – and not just to your bank account.
 There are plenty of resources to help you find affordable dental care closer to home.
 In the end, an ADA-certified, experienced dentist will always offer you the best care for a great price – no suitcase necessary.